pwall567/json-kotlin-test/README.md

 This is used when the JSON is just a simple value, e.g. a string, a number or a boolean.
 It specifies the expected value to be checked against that JSON value.

+## Important Notes

+### Floating Point

+All floating point numbers (numbers with a decimal point or using scientific "e" notation) in the JSON are converted to `BigDecimal`, so comparisons must also use that class.

+### Custom Deserialization

+The this library looks only at the input JSON, and does not take into account any custom deserializations that may be applied to the JSON when it is used in other situations.
+Custom name annotations, and even the conversion of dates from strings to `LocalDate` (for example) are not applied.

 ## Dependency Specification

 The latest version of the library is 0.2, and it may be obtained from the Maven Central repository.